Jumoke-Lucas/Analysis-of-Employees-salary/README.md

 ### ABOUT THE DATASET
 I dumped the database containing the datasets in MySql and uploaded the files on Github.
-The data set contains 7 tables:
+The database contains 5 tables as seen :